 - Your and your partner’s height.
 If either or both of you are on the taller side (over 6 feet), the California king is probably your best bet because of the added length of this mattress.

 - Partner sleep preferences.
 Are you or your partner a restless sleeper?
 Does one of you sleep hot?
-If you like more room away from your partner while you snooze to ensure you get a good night’s sleep, then a standard king size bed might be a better.
+If you like more room away from your partner while you snooze to ensure you get a good night’s sleep, then a standard king-size bed might be better.
 You can always meet in the middle for a cuddle.

 Choose a comfortable king or Cal king mattress from Saatva

 Is a California king bigger than a regular king?

 A California king measures 72 inches wide by 84 inches long, while a standard king measures 76 inches wide by 80 inches long.
 That means a California king is 4 inches longer than a king—but it’s also 4 inches narrower.